awsdocs/amazon-eks-user-guide/doc_source/private-clusters.md

      The returned output is a long string\.

   1. Replace `cluster-endpoint` and `certificate-authority` in the following commands with the values returned in the output from the previous commands\.
-For more information about specifying bootstrap arguments when launching self\-managed nodes, see [Launching self\-managed Amazon Linux nodes](launch-workers.md) and [Launching self\-managed Windows nodes](launch-windows-workers.md)\.
+For more information about specifying bootstrap arguments when launching self\-managed nodes, see [Create self\-managed Amazon Linux nodes](launch-workers.md) and [Create self\-managed Microsoft Windows nodes](launch-windows-workers.md)\.
   + For Linux nodes:

     ```